 This article covers artwork requirements for getting great results for your custom embroidery.
+We love to produce high quality products.
+High quality product designs start with high quality artwork and artwork that is well suited for embroidery.

 For custom t-shirts and custom hoodies, the maximum embroidery size is 4" X 4".
 Please note, not every placement area can fit that size.